Фрагмент нового релиза EPICA

-EPICA опубликовали трек "Cry for the Moon" из выпущенного второго сентября бок-сета с первыми тремя альбомами.
+EPICA опубликовали трек Blank Infinity (Live At Paradiso) из выпущенного второго сентября бок-сета с первыми тремя альбомами.

 Трек-лист: